Southlake Public Art

 Experience Southlake's public art and let us know what you think!

-The most recent addition to the program is the “I Believe in Southlake” mural located in Town Square outside of Town Hall.
+An addition to the program in Spring 2021, was the “I Believe in Southlake” mural located in Town Square outside of Town Hall.
 The mural which was designed by City employee Missy Saunders and developed by local artist Liz Bonham was inspired by the public art displays in New Orleans, Southlake Town Hall’s “I Believe in Southlake’ mural includes beloved staples of the Southlake community and Texas.
 The mural was meant to captures all the things that make Southlake unique and special.
 Mayor Laura Hill is pictured with the mural and encourages others to take a selfie using #IBelieveInSouthlake with this newest piece of art.
 Read more about the "I Believe in Southlake" mural here.

 Thank you for visiting the Southlake Public Art!